GoBlog

 3. One year of general chemistry

-6. At least 1 year of math (including one semester each of calculus and statistics)
+6. At least one year of math (including one semester each of calculus and statistics)

 As you can see, there are a lot of science related courses.
 If you major in a biology or science related field, these courses will most likely be incorporated into your normal work load.